 MKTG 6229 (2).
 DATABASE MARKETING.
 Database marketing represents a fruitful marriage between the concept of marketing and advances in information technology.
 Database marketing is a systematic approach to the gathering, consolidation, and processing of marketing databases to learn more about customers and competitors, to select target markets, to compare customers' value to the company, and to provide more specialized offerings.
-Although databases have been used in traditional marketing for a long time, the database marketing approach is differentiated by the fact that much more data is maintained, and the data is processed and used in new and more sophisticated ways.
+Although databases have been used in traditional marketing for a long time, the database marketing approach is differentiated by the fact that databases maintain much more data, and process and use data in new and more sophisticated ways.
 This course teaches students several techniques and tools of database marketing (e.g., response modeling, customer lifetime-value assessment, and data mining) and how they can be applied to support a variety of marketing decisions.
-In the course, students use software such as Microsoft Excel.
-Access, and SAS.
-Prerequisites: MKTG 6201 and MAST 6201.
+In the course, students use software such as Microsoft Excel, Access, and SAS.
+Prerequisites: MKTG 6201, MAST 6201.